 This recipes used three ingredients that need to be dehydrated at home: orzo, spinach and artichoke hearts

-- spinach: no pre-cooking needed… just spread on dehydrator trays to until completely dried
+- spinach: no pre-cooking needed… just spread on dehydrator trays and dry at 95 degrees until completely dry

 - artichoke hearts: I purchase canned artichoke hearts and cut them into small pieces to dehydrate